pminasandra/tracktorlive/Cassettes.md

 # 1. Movement and position cassettes

-## 📍 Current position:
+## 📍 Print current position:

 This is the most basic and elemental cassette.
 This cassette is used to detect the current position of an individual, and can be used in real-time or video file examples.
 This cassette (or similar) is used in most (or all) of the examples provided.

 ```
 @client